itsual/Tech-IQ/Text-2-SQL-LLM-ISNT-MAGIC/README.md

-# Tech IQ #1: The Hidden Engine Behind “Simple” AI Queries
+# Tech IQ #1:LLMs Aren't Magic Wands!

+The Hidden Engine Behind “Simple” AI Queries
 *Why "Just Connect the AI to Our Data" Isn’t a One-Click Solution*

-## Topic of Discussion
+## Background
 Natural language queries like *“Show me last quarter’s sales trends”* feel simple, but enabling them requires **months of work** across data engineering, infrastructure, and AI teams.
 Here’s why it’s closer to building a self-driving car than flipping a switch.

 ---